-Every change committed to your VCS system triggers CircleCI to checkout your code and run your job workflow inside of a fresh, on-demand, and isolated container with access to the following depending on your plan:
+Every change committed to your version control system triggers CircleCI to checkout your code and run your job workflow inside a fresh, on-demand, isolated container with access to the following, depending on your plan:

 Parallelism - Splitting tests across multiple containers, allowing you to dramatically speed up your test suite.
 Update your

-.circleci/config.ymlfile to run your tests in parallel as documented in the Configuration Reference.
+.circleci/config.ymlfile to run your tests in parallel as described in the Configuring CircleCI document.
 Learn how to update your config file to parallelize and split tests to decrease your build time by reading the Running Tests in Parallel documentation.

-Refer to the FAQ about upgrading for step-by-step instructions about upgrading your plan.
+Refer to the FAQ about upgrading for step-by-step instructions to upgrade your plan.

 This guide, as well as the rest of our docs, are open source and available on GitHub.
 We welcome your contributions.